 Submitted pull request: https://github.com/lighttpd/lighttpd1.4/pull/21

-#2 Updated by stbuehler about 1 year ago
+#2 Updated by stbuehler over 1 year ago

 - Target version set to 1.4.40